ra559/cis106/_final_exam/final_exam.md

 * How to use command substitution to store the output of a command in a variable
   * Shell Scripting - Getting user input Lecture - [Page 7](https://docs.google.com/presentation/d/e/2PACX-1vQuXFxgHJnHr6w-JbrAgeCvN3cyM7-zDIkYKQ_RcEI1wX-8VRJDb5lLOACZWqHk7ze-3af6nR3yxZ06/pub?start=false&loop=false&delayms=3000&slide=id.g1f3ca28ad3c_0_59)

-## How to practice shell script for your final exam.
+## How to practice shell scripting for your final exam.

 Challenge yourself to write these scripts.
 Try to do them on your own simply using your notes and the presentation.
 Everytime you find yourself lost, take notes of the problem and the solution so that you can have it for reference.